bdeployteam/bdeploy/doc/retypeuser/power/product.md

 The `product-validation.yaml` file contains references to all files that should be sent to the server when performing a product pre-validation.
 This validation can be used to verify that the product and all its applications contain valid **BDeploy** YAML.

-The content of this files is very straight forward:
+The content of this file is very straight forward:

 ```yaml product-validation.yaml
 product: product-info.yaml